mrichnu/blog/_posts/2022-05-10-vscode-on-ipad-with-tailscale-and-code-server.md

-- The software keyboard shortcut kept appearing at the bottom of the screen, even though I'm using a smart keyboard folio, until I turned off "Shortcuts" and "Predictive" in the Settings -> General -> Keyboards.
+- The software keyboard shortcut kept appearing at the bottom of the screen, even though I'm using a smart keyboard folio, until I turned off "Shortcuts" and "Predictive" in Settings -> General -> Keyboards.